FredHutch/sas7bdat-specification/sas7bdat.rst

 The first table has many rows of length 24; its purpose is unknown.
 The second table has one entry per data page with the page number and the number of data rows on the page for SC pages.
 It could be used to access a particular row without reading all preceding data pages.

+The `passngrs.sas7bdat.txt` test file has an 'amd' page as the final page.
+The 'amd' page contains additional label and format meta-information for a variable.
+It may have been created by a SAS program that modified a variable of an existing SAS7BDAT file.
+Hence the name 'amd', which is short for 'amendment'.

 Subheader Pointers
 ++++++++++++++++++